1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How do doctors find rectal polyps?

-Physicians use a colonoscopy or flexible sigmoidoscopy to visually inspect the rectal lining.
-During the procedure, any detected polyps can be safely removed for further analysis.
+Colonoscopy or flexible sigmoidoscopy is a technique used by physicians to visualize the rectal lining.
+In the process, any definite polyps can also be safely excised to undergo further examination.

 Can rectal polyps cause bleeding?